Automattic/remote-data-blocks/README.md

 # Remote Data Blocks

-Remote Data Blocks is a WordPress plugin that brings an assortment of flexible, data-enrichable WordPress blocks to your Gutenberg Editor.
-The blocks are designed to make local data, remote data, and layout seamless, smooth, and productive so you can get your content to your customers your way.
+Remote Data Blocks is a WordPress plugin that brings an assortment of flexible, data-enrichable WordPress blocks into Gutenberg.
+These blocks make it easy for authors to mix local WordPress data, remote data, and layouts in the block editor.

 ## Setup